A numerical ampleness criterion via Gale duality: A numerical characterization of (weak) --Fano toric varieties

-As an application of the previous Theorem \ref{thm:criterio} one easily gets a quite effective numerical characterization of Gorenstein and ($\Q$)--Fano toric varieties whose existence in the literature we are not aware.
+As an application of the previous Theorem \ref{thm:criterio} one easily gets a quite effective numerical characterization of Gorenstein and (weak) $\Q$--Fano toric varieties.

 In this context a $\Q$--Fano toric variety is a $\Q$--factorial complete toric variety $X(\Si)$ whose (Weil) anti-canonical divisor $-K_X=\sum_{j=1}^{n+r} D_j$ admits an ample po\-si\-ti\-ve multiple $-mK_X$.
 Hence $X$ is projective.
 If $m=1$, i.e. $-K_X$ is ample, $X(\Si)$ is a Fano variety.

-In particular $X$ is Gorenstein if $K_X$ is Cartier.
+If $-K_X$ admits a nef positive multiple $-mK_X$ then $X$ is called a \emph{weak} $\Q$--Fano toric variety.
+As above, if $m=1$, i.e. $-K_X$ is nef, then $X$ is called a weak Fano toric variety.
+Clearly a weak $\Q$--Fano toric variety is complete but not necessarily projective.